 This round is a great combination between a flat trajectory and moderate recoil.

-It uses bullets from 100 to 150 grains, which can easily reach 2,900 and even 3000 frames per second.
-However, the boosted speed and energy requires more powder and longer action, resulting in a heavyweight gun and higher recoil.
+It uses bullets from 100 to 150 grains, which can easily reach 2,900 and even 3,000 feet per second.
+However, the boosted speed and energy require more powder and longer action, resulting in a heavyweight gun and higher recoil.

 It also creates a 15% higher recoil, with more muzzle blasts.

-When it comes to popularity, almost every ammunition manufacturers provide at least one load or a variant for the 270.
+When it comes to popularity, almost every ammunition manufacturer provides at least one load or a variant for the 270.
 Also, this cartridge is more popular and performs better on longer ranges.

 On the hunt for elks, the 270 has more advantages over the 6.5.
 The bullet carries a massive amount of energy with loads up to 300 yards.